 We have been present offshore Newfoundland and Labrador since 1996, when Norsk Hydro first acquired assets.
 Through our operating and partner fields, we are making significant investments in Canada’s offshore industry.
 Our ambition is to become an operator offshore East Coast Canada.

 In 2015, we strengthened our long-term position in the Canadian offshore by acquiring six exploration licenses in the Flemish Pass Basin, and two licenses offshore Nova Scotia where we will apply the exploration knowledge and experience we have gained globally and in the North Atlantic specifically.
+We are planning to conduct a seismic survey offshore Nova Scotia in the Summer of 2018 or 2019 and will use the seismic data to gain further insight into our newly acquired licenses.
+Statoil conducted similar surveys offshore Newfoundland in 2008, 2011, 2012, and 2014.

 The growth of Statoil’s portfolio offshore Newfoundland and new entry offshore Nova Scotia strengthens the company’s long-term position in the Canadian offshore.